-The Company owns a 100% interest in the Golden Repeat property, subject to 2% Net Smelter Royalty ("NSR").
+The Company owns a 100% interest in the Golden Repeat property, in the Midas region of Elko County, Nevada, subject to 2% Net Smelter Royalty ("NSR").
 The Company has the option to buy back 75% of the NSR for \$1 million within three years of commencing production.